sftwnd/crayfish-alarms/README.md

-# crayfish-timerange
+# CrayFish Alarms

-Library for event scheduling and processing of triggered one
+The library contains primitives that allow you to control the installation of tasks for processing on a schedule